Second Spanish Republic: 1933–1935 period, the "Black Biennium" and miners' uprising

 The inclusion of three CEDA ministers in the government that took office on 1 October 1934 led to a country wide revolt.
-A "Catalan State" was proclaimed by Catalan nationalist leader Lluis Companys, but it lasted just ten hours.
+A "Catalan State" was proclaimed by Catalan nationalist leader Lluís Companys, but it lasted just ten hours.
 Despite an attempt at a general stoppage in Madrid, other strikes did not endure.
 This left Asturian strikers to fight alone.
 Miners in Asturias occupied the capital, Oviedo, killing officials and clergymen.
 Fifty eight religious buildings including churches, convents and part of the university at Oviedo were burned and destroyed.
 The miners proceeded to occupy several other towns, most notably the large industrial centre of La Felguera, and set up town assemblies, or "revolutionary committees", to govern the towns that they controlled.
 Thirty thousand workers were mobilized for battle within ten days.
 In the occupied areas the rebels officially declared the proletarian revolution and abolished regular money.
 The revolutionary soviets set up by the miners attempted to impose order on the areas under their control, and the moderate socialist leadership of Ramón González Peña and Belarmino Tomás took measures to restrain violence.
 However, a number of captured priests, businessmen and civil guards were summarily executed by the revolutionaries in Mieres and Sama.
 This rebellion lasted for two weeks until it was crushed by the army, led by General Eduardo López Ochoa.
 This operation earned López Ochoa the nickname "Butcher of Asturias".
 Another rebellion by the autonomous government of Catalonia, led by its president Lluís Companys, was also suppressed and was followed by mass arrests and trials.

-With this rebellion against an established political legitimate authority, the Socialists showed identical repudiation of representative institutional system that anarchists had practiced.
-The Spanish historian Salvador de Madariaga, an Azaña supporter and an exiled vocal opponent of Francisco Franco, is the author of a sharp critical reflection against the participation of the left in the revolt: "The uprising of 1934 is unforgivable.
-The argument that Mr Gil Robles tried to destroy the Constitution to establish fascism was, at once, hypocritical and false.
-With the rebellion of 1934, the Spanish left lost even the shadow of moral authority to condemn the rebellion of 1936."

 The suspension of the land reforms that had been attempted by the previous government, and the failure of the Asturias miners' uprising, led to a more radical turn by the parties of the left, especially in the PSOE (Socialist Party), where the moderate Indalecio Prieto lost ground to Francisco Largo Caballero, who advocated a socialist revolution.
 At the same time, the involvement of the Centrist government party in the Straperlo and Nombela scandals deeply weakened it, further polarising political differences between right and left.
 These differences became evident in the 1936 elections.